 Those sensational news stories, while morbidly graphic, rarely mention details about the e-cigarette that exploded.
 Ever wonder why not?
-Aside from the lesser fact that it doesn’t sell headlines, a story targeting a manufacturer can get messy, as it might not be the brand of the e-cigarette at fault, but the fact that lithium batteries (including those in your laptop, tablet or cell phone) can explode under rare and unusual conditions.
+Aside from the lesser fact that it doesn’t sell headlines, a story targeting a manufacturer can get messy, as it might not be the brand of the e-cigarette at fault, but the user’s negligence.

 What Kind of E-Cigarette Batteries Explode?

-There are two different types of battery technologies used in vapor products: lithium polymer and lithium-ion.
-Both are capable of thermal runaway – an uncontrolled thermal temperature that’s dangerous and can cause your e-cigarette to explode.
-There’s some debate about which is “safer”, but lithium polymer batteries are rarely used in e-cigarettes so when you hear those news stories about exploding e-cigarette batteries, what you are hearing about are lithium-ion batteries.
+There is one type of battery used in vapor products – lithium-ion batteries.
+They are capable of thermal runaway – an uncontrolled thermal temperature that’s dangerous and can cause your e-cigarette to explode.
+When you hear those news stories about exploding e-cigarette batteries, what you are hearing about are lithium-ion batteries that experienced thermal runaway.

-How Likely is it That My E-Cigarette Battery Will Explode?
+How Likely is it That My E-Cigarette Battery Will Blow Up?

-The answer is “not at all likely”; however, buying low-quality vapor products, or not following the manufacturer’s directions, or tinkering with batteries greatly increase the likelihood that your e-cigarette will blow up.
+The answer is “not at all likely”; however, buying low-quality vapor products, or not following the manufacturer’s directions, or tinkering with batteries will greatly increase the likelihood that your e-cigarette will blow up.
 If you are using a high-quality device responsibly and according to the manufacturer’s instructions, it’s far less likely you’ll experience an exploding ecig or vape mod.

 - Use the charger that came with you e-cig kit.
 It’s designed to deliver a certain level of electrical current.
 If the battery being charged is not capable of handling the level of current produced by the charger, you’ll get a greater risk of explosion.
 It is vitally important to charge the batteries using the correct equipment!